kubernetes/website/docs/getting-started-guides/windows/index.md

 4. Docker Version 1.12.2-cs2-ws-beta or later

 ## Networking
 Network is achieved using L3 routing.
-Because third-party networking plugins (e.g. flannel, calico, etc) don’t natively work on Windows Server, existing technology that is built into the Windows and Linux operating systems is relied on.
+Because third-party networking plugins (e.g. flannel, calico, etc) don't natively work on Windows Server, existing technology that is built into the Windows and Linux operating systems is relied on.
 In this L3 networking approach, a /16 subnet is chosen for the cluster nodes, and a /24 subnet is assigned to each worker node.
 All pods on a given worker node will be connected to the /24 subnet.
 This allows pods on the same node to communicate with each other.
 In order to enable networking between pods running on different nodes, routing features that are built into Windows Server 2016 and Linux are used.

 ### Linux
 The above networking approach is already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
-Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the “public” NIC.
+Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.

 ### Windows
 Each Window Server node should have the following configuration:

 1. Two NICs (virtual networking adapters) are required on each Windows Server node - The two Windows container networking modes of interest (transparent and L2 bridge) use an external Hyper-V virtual switch.
 This means that one of the NICs is entirely allocated to the bridge, creating the need for the second NIC.
 2. Transparent container network created - This is a manual configuration step and is shown in **_Route Setup_** section below
-3. RRAS (Routing) Windows feature enabled - Allows routing between NICs on the box, and also “captures” packets that have the destination IP of a POD running on the node.
-To enable, open “Server Manager”.
-Click on “Roles”, “Add Roles”.
-Click “Next”.
-Select “Network Policy and Access Services”.
-Click on “Routing and Remote Access Service” and the underlying checkboxes
+3. RRAS (Routing) Windows feature enabled - Allows routing between NICs on the box, and also "captures" packets that have the destination IP of a POD running on the node.
+To enable, open "Server Manager".
+Click on "Roles", "Add Roles".
+Click "Next".
+Select "Network Policy and Access Services".
+Click on "Routing and Remote Access Service" and the underlying checkboxes
-4. Routes defined pointing to the other pod CIDRs via the “public” NIC - These routes are added to the built-in routing table as shown in **_Route Setup_** section below
+4. Routes defined pointing to the other pod CIDRs via the "public" NIC - These routes are added to the built-in routing table as shown in **_Route Setup_** section below

 The following diagram illustrates the Windows Server networking setup for Kubernetes Setup
 ![Windows Setup](windows-setup.png)